Roz Purcell books new flight after being caught in Dublin Airport chaos

 James Cox

-Like many other passengers yesterday, influencer and model Roz Purcell was caught up in the chaos outside Dublin Airport Terminal 1 yesterday.
+Like many other passengers, influencer and model Roz Purcell was caught up in the chaos outside Dublin Airport Terminal 1 on Sunday.

 Massive queues to get into the terminal saw at least 1,000 people miss their flights.